Mctalian/FraterniTree_Desktop/README.md

 Perfect for Greek Organizations, can be adapted for Businesses.
 Can be adapted to hook into existing databases that provide the desired information.

 Now being migrated to a web application using the MEAN stack.
-Current progress can be found at http://www.yitbosoft.com.
-A Lite version of the MEAN stack web app can be found at [FraterniTree-Lite](https://github.com/Mctalian/FraterniTree-Lite).
+Current progress can be found at http://www.fraternitree.io.

 ### Prerequisites:
 -  Install [MySQL Connector/NET][mysqlnet] which is a fully-managed ADO.NET driver for MySQL.